 I love traveling.
 So much so that in 2012 I left my life of a steady 9-5 job, leased apartment, car, bed, and so on to travel the world full time and pursue a life that felt exciting and truly fulfilling for me.
 Since then I’ve been joyfully living out of a backpack as I travel and spend varying amounts of time in places.
 In the winter months, I tend to spend my time abroad in tropical countries such as Thailand, Costa Rica and Peru.
+When you visit san diego whale watching, there are no open rails on the boat, so you’re in the boat, not on it, with ample seating on both upper and lower decks.
+If you have plans to travel in UK checkout this blog www.belpertowncouncil.co.uk.
 During the warm months I like to explore my favorite destinations in the USA, such as Austin, TX, southern California, and the northeast, living in various places or more recently living out of my RV.

 I travel with and love the iphone 6s.
 Traveling with a smartphone that is unlocked, where you can replace the SIM card in new countries you are in for local service is awesome.
 And even if you do not have this option with your phone, it is great to use it with WiFi wherever you are.It’s no secret that smartphones are basically like a laptop, camera, ereader, GPS, MP3 player, and so on all mixed into one these days.
 Some of my favorite functions on my phone no matter where I am are Google Maps, Camera, Chat, Google Calendar, Instagram, an internet browser, music playback (such as Itunes and Spotify) and a timer for meditation or fitness.